palakg28/Bronze-to-Gold-SQL-Data-Warehouse-for-Business-KPIs/README.md

 - 🗂️ [View Planning Document (Notion)]

+---

+## 🛡️ License

+This project is licensed under the **MIT License**.
+You are free to use, copy, modify, and distribute this project for any purpose, with attribution.

+Note: This project was inspired by educational content and adapted for learning and portfolio purposes.

 ## ☕ About Me

 Hi!
 I’m **Palak Gupta**, a Mathematics–Computer Science student with a deep interest in data analytics, business intelligence, and data engineering.
 I enjoy building real-world projects that combine technical skill with business insight, using tools like SQL, Docker, Notion, and automation platforms like n8n.